Behavioral Pediatrics of Rural Georgia works hard every day to help patients and families. We won’t stop.

 To protect our staff and patients, we are reducing the time patients and staff are close to each other.

-- New patients need to complete their new patient paperwork and send it to the office at least one day prior to their visit.
+- New patients need to complete their new patient paperwork and send it to the office before an appointment is scheduled.

 - Telemedicine will only be provided to patients located in the state of Georgia.

-- ADHD medicine follow ups can be done via telemedicine video chat using Google Hangouts.
+- ADHD medicine follow ups can be done via telemedicine video chat using Updox.
 Visits during which Schedule II prescriptions are written can not be conducted without Dr. Zeanah literally seeing the patient.
-(The patient must be see on camera or in person.)
+(The patient must be seen on camera.)

 - Our office buildings are closed to the public.